POLICY SUMMARY

 - Verify the applicability of out-of-state sales tax for purchases made from vendors outside Wisconsin.

 - Shipping Address.
-Merchandise purchased with a UW-Madison purchasing card must be shipped to a UW-Madison campus address unless the cardholder can provide a written business justification for having items shipped elsewhere.
-The written justification must be submitted to the site manager along with other supporting documentation.
+Merchandise purchased with a UW–Madison purchasing card must be shipped to a UW–Madison campus address unless the cardholder can provide a business justification for having items shipped elsewhere.
+The justification must be included with the other supporting documentation.

 - Supporting Documentation.
 Supporting documentation (e.g., vendor receipt) is required for every purchasing card transaction, regardless of the dollar amount.
-Purchasing cardholders must submit documentation, including a stated business purpose, to their site manager at the end of each purchasing card cycle.
+Purchasing cardholders must provide documentation, including a stated business purpose, during the transaction reconciliation process.

 - Records Retention.
-Site managers must retain purchasing card records, including supporting documentation, for six years plus the current year.
+Purchasing card supporting documentation must be retained for six years plus the current year.

 - Card Security.
 All purchasing cards and purchasing card data (card number, expiration date, and 3-digit verification code) must be kept in a secured location at all times.